Your spreadsheet is costing you deals.

 Margin you can defend

 Cost basis + shipping + handling = landed cost.
-Sale price minus landed = real margin.
-Brand-by-brand profit breakdown.
+Set separate retail and wholesale asking prices per piece — both auto-fill from your default margins as you log.
+Sale minus landed = real margin, brand by brand.
 The donut chart you should've had years ago.

 Mobile-native, not mobile-tolerated

 Built for the way you actually work: phone for sourcing and quick logs, desktop for the bigger views.
+A fully customizable bottom dock puts your four most-used screens one tap away.
 Same data, same speed, same fingers.

 What you'll get back